MazenS0liman/Caissa-AI/README.md

 > Eureka requires lots of computational power, so it tends to run slowly on older devices.

 > [!CAUTION]
-> Even though the verifier module was added to eureka which helps in diminshing the amount of hallucniation it can still make mistakes.
+> Although the verifier module was added to Eureka to reduce the occurrence of hallucinations, it can still make mistakes.

 ## Hope You Enjoy :heart:
 <img src="images/flower.png" alt="Eureka Example Image" align="center" style="margin: 10px;"/>